 Each clinical site will exercise local discretion in ordering many of the data collection activities to be completed during the follow-up visits, with a few exceptions.
-For participant safety and in order to achieve reliable, standardized and high-quality data, the following order should be strictly adhered to: 1) obtain blood pressure measurements before conducting the physical examination; 2) obtain blood pressure measurements before performing the venipuncture; and 3) perform a physical examination and the 7-day PAR before the GXT.
+For participant safety and in order to achieve reliable, standardized and high-quality data, the following order should be strictly adhered to: 1) obtain blood pressure measurements before conducting the physical examination; 2) obtain blood pressure measurements before the GXT.
 7.2.4.2 Six- month Follow-up Visit Forms